Donate

 --In Florida, in June 2023, a federal judge blocked the state's ban on Medicaid coverage, meaning that transgender Floridians on Medicaid should be able to access medically necessary care.
 However, the state is appealing the decision.
 This map will be updated as the case progresses.

---In Hawai`i and West Virginia, the state Medicaid policy is unclear.
-Hawai`i has a law banning gender identity discrimination in health insurance and banning exclusions of gender-affirming care, but the state also has a pre-existing regulation that explicitly excludes gender-affirming health care from being covered or paid for by the state Medicaid program.
-West Virginia had a court ruling that overturned its previous exclusion of transgender-related care, but the state is appealing that decision.
-See the "Citations" tab for more information.
+--In Hawai`i, the state Medicaid policy is unclear.
+Hawai`i has a law banning gender identity discrimination in health insurance and banning exclusions of gender-affirming care, but the state also has a pre-existing regulation that explicitly excludes transgender-related health care from being covered or paid for by the state Medicaid program.

---Ohio policy explicitly excludes transgender-related care, but as of mid-2019, The Washington Post and Bloomberg News both report that state officials say they are not enforcing the exclusion.
-See the "Citations" tab for more information.
+--Ohio policy explicitly excludes transgender-related care, but as of mid-2019, The Washington Post and Bloomberg News both reported that state officials said they were not enforcing the exclusion.
+However, in 2024, the state enacted a ban on transgender youth's medical care, added at least some new exclusions.

 --In Louisiana and Utah, the states have no explicit policy, but TLDEF reports that the individual health organizations that operate Medicaid in the state each have inclusive policies for covering transgender-related care.